slowriot/libtelegram/README.md

 two are completely decoupled, so you can use both together in a single program, or just one or the other.

+The listeners are fully modular - you can choose which listener to use for any program.
+With all listeners, you set callbacks for those events you're interested in being notified about, and they fire when needed.
+All listeners automatically handle acknowledgement replies to Telegram, dealing with errors and decoding the incoming json for you.

+#### Polling Listener ####
+This listener connects to the Telegram API and requests updates.
+It uses long polling, leaving a single connection open for as long as possible, so it receives events immediately without delay, and without hammering the Telegram API server with repeated connections.
+This listener runs single-threaded and calls your callbacks sequentially, in the order of the events received from Telegram.
+This is a good fit for a standalone bot where persistent operation is required, and a moderately high level of traffic is expected (one or more interactions per minute at all times of day).

+#### FastCGI Listener ####
-The listener speaks fastcgi and is designed to be launched by your webserver.
+This listener speaks fastcgi and is designed to be launched by your webserver.
 It runs multithreaded.
 You set callbacks, and it asynchronously listens for events from Telegram and calls them when needed.
-The listener takes care of talking to your webserver and decoding the fastcgi requests, handling replies to Telegram, dealing with errors and decoding the incoming json for you.
+The listener takes care of talking to your webserver and decoding the fastcgi requests.
 Fastcgi means a single listener can be persistent across many connections, and can handle many connections simultaneously, unlike traditional cgi.
 Using a webserver based system means you can have hundreds of separate bots running on a single machine, rather than being limited to one per port as with bots that run their own webserver.
+This listener is a good fit for when you are hosting a large number of bots which spend most of their time idle - the bots will only run when required, and no bandwidth is wasted in establishing polling connections.
+This is also a good fit for some very traffic-heavy bots that process large amounts of data, such as photographs and file uploads, as it can service many connections from Telegram simultaneously without blocking.

+#### Sender ####
 The sender provides a set of convenience functions for sending correctly formatted messages to Telegram - it handles forming the correct data structures, encoding as json, making the web request with SSL, dealing with timeouts,